sandplunge/whose/README.md

 I planned this to be a 3 day build up of the skeletal structure, at which point I wanted to start flushing out feature ideas and aesthetic elements.
 Since I'm learning as I go, this initial phase will probably last a week.
-I'm quickly falling in love with node, and I've spent a few days looking at the many ways of doing things instead of diving right in with the first approach that popped up on Google.
+I'm quickly falling in love with Node.
+I've spent a few days looking at the many ways of doing things instead of diving right in with the first approach that popped up on Google.